-Fatigue affects everyone, regardless of their skills, knowledge and training status.
+Fatigue affects everyone, regardless of their skills, knowledge, and training status.

 Coenzyme Q10 is beneficial to vascular endothelial function

 *Conclusion: Coenzyme Q10 supplementation may have a positive effect on the improvement of vascular endothelial function, but whether it can reduce the risk of cardiovascular disease remains to be confirmed

 Coenzyme Q10 can help lose weight

-*Conclusion: As of now, there is no evidence that supplementing Coenzyme Q10 is helpful for weight loss, but due to the heterogeneity of the included studies, more studies are still needed to confirm its clinical benefits
+*Conclusion: To date, there is no evidence that CoQ10 supplementation is helpful for weight loss, but limited by the heterogeneity of the included studies, more studies are needed to confirm its clinical benefit